mhmatthall/mhmatthall/README.md

 # Hey! ✨

-I'm Matt Hall, a MSc/PhD student at Swansea University with an interest in playing with data and trying to explain it.
+I'm Matt Hall, a PhD student at Swansea University working with Velindre Cancer Centre on developing digital patient-reported outcome measures to revolutionise person-centred healthcare

-### Currently working on:
-- `rnn_gmi` is an experimental model inversion attack on (textual) recurrent neural networks
-- 🕵️ Secret website project